daphnediane/schedule-to-html/README.md

 Quick start:

-Convert spreadsheet to File Format: UTF-16 Unicode Text (.txt)

-And place file in the input directory.
+And place spreadsheet in the input directory.

 ## Run: